Phase Uniqueness for the Mallows Measure on Permutations: Acknowledgments

 \section{Acknowledgments}

 S.S.~is grateful to Paul Jung for some useful conversations.
 We are grateful to Nayantara Bhatnagar for discussing her result in \cite{BhatnagarPeled} with us, and especially for pointing out the importance of obtaining quantitative versions of a weak law.
+We are grateful to Sumit Mukherjee for some useful discussions.
+We are also appreciative of the helpful corrections and improvements of two anonymous referees.

 \baselineskip=12pt